|

 It's true,

-and if you are truly determined, there are some things
+and if you are determined, there are things

-you can do to increase your chances in the very competitive world of children's books.
+you can do to increase your chances in the competitive world of children's books.
+(Self-publishing and eBooks are different

 are rules on how manuscripts should be formatted (33k .pdf) and submitted to publishing

 houses.
-Not following the rules will almost guarantee that you're work
+Not following the rules will almost guarantee your work

 is

-passed over.
-Knowing where to send your manuscript is also important.
+Target your submission.
+Knowing where to send your manuscript is extremely important.

 Sending a picture book manuscript to a publisher who only does YA (young